zatrit/Funkin-REGEN-ext/README.md

 # Friday Night Funkin

-**IF YOU TRY TO LAUNCH IT ON A MOBILE AND IT DOESN'T WORK, CHECK THE CHARACTERISTICS OF THE DEVICE, BECAUSE TO START WITHOUT PROBLEMS, AT LEAST 3 GB RAM IS NEEDED TO START WITHOUT PROBLEMS.**
+**IF YOU TRY TO LAUNCH IT ON A MOBILE AND IT DOESN'T WORK, MOST OF ALL YOU DO NOT HAVE ENOUGH RAM, BECAUSE FRIDAY NIGHT FUNKIN' IS A VERY PERFORMANCE REQUIRED GAME, ESPECIALLY TRICKY MOD**

 This is the repository for Friday Night Funkin REGEN ext, a game originally made for Ludum Dare 47 "Stuck In a Loop".